The

 The following is the result of the SQL inner join query:

-We retrieved 6 rows out of 8 from the table tblEmployee, however, the other 2 records with the NULL value were not retrieved since the Inner Join in SQL Server simply ignores or eliminates non-matching records.
+.
+However, We did not retrieve the other two records with the NULL value since the Inner Join in SQL Server simply ignores or eliminates non-matching records.

 Syntax: SQL Left Outer Join